cdzombak/energybridge_to_influxdb/README.md

 ## Docker

 A docker image is also provided that can be configured via environment variables.
+[View it on Docker Hub](https://hub.docker.com/r/cdzombak/energybridge_to_influxdb), or pull it via `docker pull cdzombak/energybridge_to_influxdb`.

 ## License